tanjirantu/tanjirantu.github.io/content/posts/nginx-proxy-manager/index.md

 ```

-Fireup the container
+Start the container in detach mode
-SSH into your server and
 {{< highlight bash >}}
 docker-compose up -d
 {{< /highlight >}}

-Now go to this url: `http://your_server_ip_address:81` Login with the default credentials...
+Now go to this url: `http://your_server_ip_address:81` Login with the default credentials.
+Keep in mind that you have to allow `port 81` from your firewall settings.

 ```
 Email address: admin@example.com